yale-cpsc-213/blog-starter/README.md

 ## Editing your blog

-To start, you'll need to clone this repository.
+To start, you'll need to clone (or "fork") this repository on GitHub or git.yale.edu.
+Then you should clone it to your development machine.

-  git clone git@git.yale.edu:cpsc-113-spring-2016/blog-starter.git

 To run the application, you'll need [Node](https://nodejs.org/en/) installed.
 We recommend version v4.2.4LTS.
 Once you have node installed, cd into the